Computational Sciences Major

 CS162 / Software Development: Building Powerful Applications

 This course is organized around the principle that the only way to learn software development is to develop software.
-Work together with a team to develop a significant software application.
-Examples include a spreadsheet application, a social media web application, or a distributed chat system.
-You will have the opportunity to apply and experience all aspects of software development, including requirements analysis, design, implementation, validation, deployment, documentation, and maintenance.
+Work together as a team to develop a significant web application.
+Examples include a social media application or a distributed chat system.
+You will have the opportunity to apply and experience all aspects of software development, including requirements analysis, design, planning, implementation, testing, and deployment.

 CS164 / Optimization Methods